Happiness is… treating yourself every now and then.

 This was pure indulgence to the max and what makes it even better is they are currently offering a 2 for the price of one deal – perfect for couples looking for a little bit of luxury on a budget.

-Our thai massage ladies were so sweet and took the best possible care of us, even giving us a half time tea and biccie break.
+Our Thai massage ladies were so sweet and took the best possible care of us, even giving us a half time tea and biccies break.
 We loved sitting in our dressing gowns and slippers sipping out herbal tea and feeling perfectly relaxed.

 Another relaxation option is visiting a float tank centre in Bangkok.
 Actually if you look up spa & wellness on trip advisor, a deprivation tank experience is the number 1 thing to do!
 We thought this sounded like a bit of an adventure so we contacted Theta State Float Centre to try it out.

 Now this experience might freak a few people out.
 But honestly, this is one of the most relaxing experiences I’ve had in my life!!!

 Firstly you are greeted with tea and the process is explained.
 A sensory deprivation chamber is a tank that is filled with body temperature water and so much salt that you can’t help but float – kinda like the dead sea.
 You are completely shut off from light and sound, and you float as if free from gravity for 60 or 90 minutes.

 It was explained to us that on our first visit that we might find it boring inside the sensory deprivation chamber – but for us it was the complete opposite.
 As crazy work-a-holic bloggers we find it hard to switch our brains off from work, even on days off we find ourselves talking about the blog.
 Hell, I even dream about it.
 But after a few minutes of being engulfed by complete darkness and silence, I found my mind clearing.

 I can’t say that I really thought about anything much in particular, perhaps just about the sensation of floating…I really can’t say.
 It was weird – in a good way!